LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

-By Michael Hahn, November 2015
+By Michael Hahn, September 2016

 The easiest way to learn how to develop Android Wear applications is to install the Android Wear companion app on your handheld device, pair with an Android watch or emulator, and try out the `Android sample projects <http://developer.android.com/samples/wearable.html>`_.